 Any person requiring auxiliary aid or service for effective communication, language translation services, or other reasonable accommodations to participate in the meeting, as well as anyone with general questions, should contact Ms. McLaughlin at least 72 hours prior to the meeting by calling 239-252-5884.

-STATE OF FLORIDA

-OFFICE OF THE GOVERNOR EXECUTIVE ORDER NUMBER 20-193
+STATE OF FLORIDA OFFICE OF THE GOVERNOR EXECUTIVE ORDER NUMBER 20-193 for the entire State of Florida due to COVID-19; and

 (Amending Executive Order 20-179)